gabrielteotonio/gabrielteotonio.github.io/content/authors/admin/_index.md

     company_url: 'incognia.com'
     date_start: 2022-12-01
     date_end:
+    summary: |2-
+      As a Data Engineer, I bridge the gap between raw data and actionable insights.
+I design, develop, and maintain robust data pipelines from various sources into data warehouses.
+My work involves:

+      - Designed and implemented efficient data pipelines using tools like Apache Spark, Trino, and DBT;
+#      - Built and maintained data warehouses and data lakes on AWS;
+      - Ensured data quality, consistency, and security through testing and monitoring;
+      - Collaborated with data analysts, data scientists, and business stakeholders to understand their needs and deliver actionable insights.
+#      - Stayed up-to-date with the latest data technologies and industry trends.

+      By ensuring data quality, security, and accessibility, I empower data-driven decision-making and innovation.
   - position: Data Scientist
     company_name: Incognia
     company_url: 'incognia.com'
     date_start: 2021-01-01
     date_end: 2022-12-01
+    summary: |2-
+      Incognia is a US-based sister company to Inloco, and also the name of our anti-fraud solutions in Brazil.

+      Our location technology offers private location awareness for use in mobile applications and connected devices.
+30x more precise than GPS, Incognia uses network signals and on-device sensors to build an anonymous location behavioral pattern unique for each user, that provides location context and creates a private identity.
+Incognia is used by B2B and B2C companies for anonymized location insights, ID verification, authentication, and fraud detection.
   - position: Data Scientist
     company_name: In Loco
     company_url: ''